 “Anything You Can Do I Can Do Better” went the song, and so chorus too is sung by creators and “influencers” sucking life’s blood from an overfed Hollywood establishment that till recent thought they were unassailable.
 Appears artists all over creation are breaching walls with better stuff than tired corporate can conceive or even compete with.
 When what used to be “blockbusters” play to seat backs, you’ve got to figure a new epoch is upon us.
 Non-specific as they were, folk like Benjamin saw it coming.
 Were he around today, would Benjamin have a You Tube channel?
 Course he would.
 This is the future, not spilling prose over blogs.
 Toward differ with stolids Benjamin reacted to, I would propose that reproducible art can be, in fact always was, unique art, where you found one-of-kind offering of it.
 That was especially true of film as celluloid when that one and definitive print of a classic, or seeming one since you’d never come across another, became precious in its way as a Rembrandt.
 This often happened when film was circulated on film.
 I’ve talked it plenty where topic was collecting.
 One man’s print of The Sea Hawk could send others’ begging, difference (crucial) being purpose for which that print was generated.
 If for television they’d be grey and low contrast, the better for vid transmission.
 The one in a hundred “unique” was maybe not fully that for surely there was another, and comparable, floating about somewhere, but where?
 Now it hardly matters because everything is digital and we are all created equal as consumers of quality undreamt of when film on film was object of pursuit.

 Recently saw TCM premiering A Man’s Castle intact (1933), cut and denuded since early-on reissues that drew minutes plus much of life out of a much-missed precode.
 Now it is suddenly back as anybody who cares exults, surprise an element as who knew a complete Man’s Castle existed?
 This I aver is “unique” in modern parallel to canvas hanging on one wall and no other.
 Same sense of uniquity applies where we speak of Doctor X, Mystery of the Wax Museum, and Our Dancing Daughters.
 Every time Kino releases a new Blu-Ray of an old title, or TCM High-Defs another from Sliver Era, there are or should be ringing of bells.
 Much of this amounts to old becoming new again.
 Look at what 4K does for Hitchcock and Universal horrors.
 A You Tube video lately compared iterations of Now Voyager as released on laser disc way back when, then “standard” DVD, and finally Blu-Ray.
 Cutting from one to the other, then the next, is education in less than seven minutes nutshell.
 We’ve sure come longest ways of late, but wait, wasn’t laser disc the ultimate thing over thirty years ago?
 Rebirth is not limited to movies.
 Weeks ago, I wrote of what Mark Vieira has been doing with still images, his work better than what studios issued when stuff was new.
 All this is doable on a desktop, though one must have Vieira’s expertise, product of over fifty years in photographic field, mere fact such results are possible miracle enough.
 Serious application might make artists of anyone, though some wonder if advanced tech has made jobs too easy.
-“Auto-Tune” as adjunct to creation of music enables me or anyone to create an album before suppertime, means no assure of mastery, yet many, and I mean tens of thousands, generate “robot” music without ever picking up an instrument or voicing a lyric, that is, in their own voice.
-There are devices to make me Judy Garland or Perry Como, or anybody in whatever tune I elect to record, end result my product, yours, anybody’s.
-Millions upon millions present at Spotify and/or Tik/Tok, but how many possess genuine, individual talent?
+“Auto-Tune” as adjunct to creation of music enables me or anyone to create an album before suppertime, no assure of mastery, yet many, and I mean tens of thousands, generate “robot” music without ever picking up an instrument or voicing a lyric, that is, in their own voice.
+There are devices to make me sound like Judy Garland, Perry Como, anybody in whatever tune I elect to record, end result being my product, yours, anybody’s.
+Millions present at Spotify and/or Tik/Tok, but how many possess genuine, individual talent?
 There’s surely a next Michael Jackson or Joni Mitchell, but how do they get found among such mass?

 Great artistry is understood to come once in lifetimes, but with so much churning, how does that one rise to surface and get recognized?
 I’m told “major” record labels don’t even bother developing talent anymore, the concept outmoded and utterly past.
 Imagine being capable of great things, yet crowded beyond hope of notice outside a handful who might momentarily come by your work, sample it for ten or twenty Tik/Tok seconds, then move to a next stimulant.
 Conditions were as tough before, however.
 Go read about vaudeville for a bracing past parallel.
 I hear old music amounts now to seventy percent of sales, growth if any in that market the fruit of catalogue past.
 Song libraries are a most valued commodity.
 A man in his late twenties asked me what concerts I remembered seeing, a band called “Chicago” my reply, as though surely he’d not be conscious of the group.
 “Oh yes, they’re great.
 I listen to them all the time,” as in of course he knew Chicago, just like he knew Journey (formed fifty years ago) and revered them too.
 Young people it seems are drawn more to vintage music than to new.
 How … when … did this happen? (a friend last week told me at least ten years ago) A resource called Auto-Tune in part explains.
 Auto-Tune is defined as “a software package that automatically manipulates a recording of a vocal track until it is in tune regardless of whether or not the original performance was in tune.”
 Seems Auto-Tune can fix any instrument, be it bass, strings, or voice.
 Think of it as spell-check for musicians, who need not even be musicians since sound can now be generated per digital.
 Such appears to comprise bulk of popular music today.
 I won’t claim it is “bad” as there are plenty who inveigh to that effect.
 Many are at You Tube --- just type in “Why Modern Music Sucks” and be off to races.